History of Kolkata

-Kolkata (Calcutta) was a colonial city.
-The British East India Company developed Calcutta by establishing an artificial riverine port in the 18th century CE.
-Kolkata was the capital of the British Indian empire until 1911, when the capital was relocated to Delhi.
-Kolkata grew rapidly in the 19th century to become the second most important city of the British Indian Empire after London.
-This was accompanied by the development of a culture that fused Indian philosophies with European tradition.
+Kolkata, or Calcutta, was a colonial city.
+The British East India Company developed Calcutta as a village by establishing an artificial riverine port in the 18th century CE.
+Kolkata was the capital of the British India until 1911, when the capital was relocated to Delhi.
+Kolkata grew rapidly in the 19th century to become the second most important city of the British Empire after London and was declared the financial (commercial) capital of the British India.
+This was accompanied by the fall of a culture that fused Indian philosophies with European tradition.